exploreshaifali/exploreshaifali.github.io/_posts/djangoTvsC1.md

 ###Disclaimer

 We concluded that - Django's TextField and CharField with PorstgreSql database have no difference in terms of performance.
+You should use CharField only when you want to enforce max_length of field at database level.

 Here I am writing down the whole postmortem story and how we reached to the conclusion that TextField does not affect to performance by any means.